Bronchoscopic culture is a lab exam to check a piece of tissue or fluid from the lungs for infection-causing germs.

 Why the Test is Performed

-A bronchoscopic culture is done to find infection in the lung that cannot be accurately detected by a sputum culture.
+A bronchoscopic culture is done to find if you have an infection in your lung that cannot be accurately detected by a sputum culture.
 The procedure may find the following things, such as:

 Normal Results